activesphere/activesphere.github.io/_posts/2018-12-24-understanding-sqlite-busy.markdown

 The 2PL algorithm is susceptible to deadlocks, where concurrent transactions block each other & can't make progress.
 Consider the scenario in the figure.

-Transaction1 acquires a `SHARED` lock and tries to upgrade it to an `EXCLUSIVE` lock.
-Transaction2 acquires a `SHARED` lock and tries to upgrade to an `EXCLUSIVE` lock.
-For Transaction1 to acquire `EXCLUSIVE` lock, there can be no other `SHARED` locks so it can't proceed.
-Transaction2 can't acquire `EXCLUSIVE` lock for the same reason.
-Remember that in 2PL, transactions need to hold the lock till the end.
-Simply waiting and retrying doesn't help.
-To make progress, one of them has to give up.
+Both transactions acquire a `SHARED` lock.
+First `Transaction1` starts the process to acquire an `EXCLUSIVE` lock.
+But, it can't commit till there are other `SHARED` locks. `Transaction2` can't acquire `EXCLUSIVE` lock since `Transaction1` is trying to acquire it.
+Both Transactions can't make progress.
+Remember that in 2PL, transactions need to hold the lock till they either commit or abort.
+Simply waiting and retrying the query doesn't help.
+To make progress, one of them has to give up and abort.

 SQLite provides a [busy_handler](https://www.sqlite.org/c3ref/busy_handler.html) for automatically re-trying individual queries.
 It's capable of detecting deadlocks and immediately failing with `SQLITE_BUSY`.
 From its documentation